JesterInvestor/Triviacast/README.md

 [![Tip in Crypto](https://tip.md/badge.svg)](https://tip.md/jesterinvestor)
 # Quiz Challenge - Farcaster Trivia App

 A Next.js-based trivia quiz mini-game that encourages users to answer questions in a timed format.
-Built for Farcaster with wallet connection support via Thirdweb.
+Built for Farcaster with wallet connection via WalletConnect and wagmi.

 ## Features